 I’m beginning with the template for the first petal and I need to cut 9 of them.
 To save time, get a long strip of paper and fold it in thirds lengthwise, and then fold it down the middle.

-You want to cut a half petal shape around the folded crease so when it’s opened, you get a petal shape.
-Kind of like when you make snowflakes out of paper by folding it and cutting different shapes and unfolding it to reveal the full shape.
+Cut a half petal shape around the folded crease so when it’s opened, you get a petal shape.
+Kind of like when you make snowflakes out of paper by folding it and cutting different shapes.

 Creating the Stem